 By innovating on a much-loved cult product, Dyson have delighted their customers with yet another solution to styling their hair (without a professional).
 Customers point out how the product makes it easy to create voluminous curls and replicate that salon-fresh blow dry.
 The only thing that’s not too pretty is the price tag.

 Founded in 2007, Fitbit is known for inventing a new category in the technology space: wearables.
-The brand have evolved to become more than just a step counter, and has continued to innovate creating over 20 fitness trackers and smart watches.
+The brand has evolved to become more than just a step counter and has continued to innovate creating over 20 fitness trackers and smartwatches.

 Looking specifically at the reviews of the Fitbit Versa in comparison to the newer Versa 3, we found that people were 2.9x more likely to mention a variety of design flaws.
 This included issues such as battery life, cracked screens and broken straps.
-People also mentioned that they experienced issues with syncing and connectivity, claiming that walks and other exercise did not recorded properly.
+People also mentioned that they experienced issues with syncing and connectivity, claiming that walks and other exercises did not record properly.

 Fitbit Versa 3

-Looking at the reviews of the Versa 3, Fitbit seemed to have addressed some of their customer concerns.
+Looking at the reviews of the Versa 3, Fitbit seemed to have addressed some of its customer concerns.
 As a result of product innovation, customers claim that the Versa 3 is far better than its predecessors.
-Reviews mentioned that the battery lasts longer and praised the addition of voice assistant and GPS tracking, resulting in a better user experience.
+Reviews mentioned that the battery lasts longer and praised the addition of voice assistants and GPS tracking, resulting in a better user experience.

 Yet despite innovations, Fitbit could benefit from analysing customer review data to gain more intel into additional product improvements.
 For instance, our analysis found that some customers were confused by the lack of music storage on their Versa 3, despite this being a feature of the Versa 2.

 Relative Insight’s text analysis tool pinpoints the important differences and similarities in topics, words, grammar, emotions and phrases between data sets.
-Analysing customer review data provides insight into the thoughts, feelings, opinions and pain points of your ever-changing audience base.
+Analyzing customer review data is one of many powerful customer insights examples.
+It helps you dive into the thoughts, feelings, opinions and pain points of your ever-changing audience base.
 As brands continue to innovate, comparing like-for-like product reviews will help you to understand whether you’re hitting the mark with your customers or highlight areas where you could improve.